-Refer to the Fig. 1 below that shows the temperatures at which Steel alloy should be heated for the above-mentioned annealing processes.
+Refer to Fig. 1 below that shows the temperatures at which Steel alloy should be heated for the above-mentioned annealing processes.

 As understood from the above figure, in the full annealing process, steel is heated above the upper critical temperature (A3) and then cooled very slowly.
 In the case of partial annealing, steel is heated to a temperature that lies between lower (A1) and upper (A3 or Acm) critical temperature and then cooled slowly.
 Partial annealing is also known as inter-critical annealing or incomplete annealing.
-For subcritical annealing process, the steel is heated below the lower critical temperature (A1).
+For the subcritical annealing process, the steel is heated below the lower critical temperature (A1).
 No phase change takes place in subcritical annealing and thus only recrystallization, softening, recovery, and grain growth occur.

 Annealing Steel types based on specific purposes